PaulSchiretz/pgl-backup/README.md

 #### 1. System Exclusions (Always Active)
 A small, non-configurable list of files are always excluded to prevent the backup tool from backing up its own operational files.
 These are:
-*   `pgl-backup.conf`
+*   `pgl-backup.config.json`
-*   `.pgl-backup.meta`
+*   `.pgl-backup.meta.json`
-*   `~.pgl-backup.lock`
+*   `.~pgl-backup.lock`

 #### 2. Predefined Exclusions (Sensible Defaults)
 A list of common temporary and system files are excluded by default.
-When you generate a new configuration file with `-init`, these defaults are included, and you can customize them in your `pgl-backup.conf` file.
+When you generate a new configuration file with `-init`, these defaults are included, and you can customize them in your `pgl-backup.config.json` file.
 The JSON keys for these are `defaultExcludeFiles` and `defaultExcludeDirs`.

 *   **Default Excluded Files:** `*.tmp`, `*.temp`, `*.swp`, `*.lnk`, `~*`, `desktop.ini`, `.DS_Store`, `Thumbs.db`, `Icon?`.